edwardgoldring/website/content/home/about.md

 # Biography

 I am a PhD Candidate in Political Science at the University of Missouri.
-My research examines how authoritarian survival politics.
+My research examines authoritarian survival politics.
 I have further research interests in democratization, election manipulation, and peacekeeping.
 I use qualitative and quantitative methods including spatial econometrics.
 My dissertation examines the causes of purges in dictatorships.

 My work has been published or is forthcoming in journals including *Party Politics*, *Democratization*, *Research & Politics*, and *Africa Spectrum*.